Jim Griffiths

-James (Jeremiah) Griffiths CH PC (19 September 1890 – 7 August 1975) was a Welsh Labour Party politician, trade union leader and the first Secretary of State for Wales.
+James (Jeremiah) Griffiths CH PC (19 September 1890 – 7 August 1975) was a Welsh Labour Party politician who served for 34 years as a Member of Parliament (MP).
+He was a trade union leader and became the first Secretary of State for Wales, serving from 1964 to 1966 under Harold Wilson.

 Background and education

 He was born in the predominantly Welsh-speaking village of Betws, near Ammanford in Carmarthenshire.
-The youngest of ten children; his father, William Griffiths was the local blacksmith.
+The youngest of ten children, his father, William Griffiths, was the local blacksmith.
 He spoke no English until he was five.
 Educated at Betws Board School, he left at the age of 13 to work at Ammanford No. 1 colliery (Gwaith Isa'r Betws), where he eventually became Lodge Secretary.
 Griffiths was a pacifist and while campaigning against the Great War met fellow socialist Winifred Rutley, and they married in October 1918.
 His brother (David Rees Griffiths, 1882–1953) was a Welsh poet who took the bardic name of 'Amanwy' after his native valley.

 Political career

 Griffiths continued his education by attending night school and became an active socialist.
 He helped establish a branch of the Independent Labour Party in Ammanford in 1908 and soon became its secretary.
 Later, he occupied the powerful post of secretary of the newly formed Ammanford Trades Council (1916–1919).
 At the age of 29, he left the colliery on a miner's scholarship (1919–1921) to the Central Labour College, London, where at the same time Aneurin Bevan and Morgan Phillips were studying.